 Henry resigned the Curacy of Castle Hill on 11 May 1901, and was appointed to the vacant Curacy of St John's, Parramatta, at a salary of £200 with residence in Marsden St. He and Mrs PIGOTT were farewelled in a meeting at Annan Grove Church on Sat 25 May.
 Part of his Parramatta salary was attached to the Chaplaincy to the Asylum, and he was also involved in religious visitations to The King's School (where his grandson and namesake was later a Master).

 St Stephen's, Kellyville, then on the corner of Windsor and President Roads, no longer exists]

 Henry had begun to suffer from ill-health.
 In October 1902, he wrote to his daughter Norah PARKER, in Adelaide, that he had just returned from 2 weeks in Springwood, where he went on doctor's orders for his asthma.
 He continued suffering from bad bouts of asthma, which prompted him to seek a permanent posting in the mountains.
 He had even briefly contemplated returning to the Kellyville orchard, as he noted in his diary on 21 March 1902.

 Henry's "bad asthma" was in fact an "asthmatic" heart condition.
-He resigned the curacy in November 1903, and it appears that he then vacated the vicarage, and went to reside in Faulconbridge.
+He resigned the curacy in November 1903, and it appears that he then vacated the curate's residence, and went to live in Faulconbridge.

 The letter states, in part: